cozy/cozy-stack/docs/sharing.md

 }
 ```

+### POST /sharings/answer

+This route is used by the cozy of the recipient to inform the cozy of the
+owner that the sharing has been accepted, and to setup the OAuth clients and
+start the replication of the shared documents.

 ### DELETE /sharings/:sharing-id

 Revoke a sharing.
 Depending on the role of the logged-in user and the type of